bexxmodd/RustDocNotes/notes_chapter5-9.md

 }
 ```

-We can represent the same concept in more coincise way by just using enum by puting data directly into each enum variant.
+We can represent the same concept more concisely by just using enum by putting data directly into each enum variant.
 ```bash
 enum IpAddr {
     V4(String),